privatenumber/fs-require/README.md

 ## ⚙️ API

 ### createFsRequire(fs, options?)
-Returns a `require(modulePath)` function that resolves from the file-system passed in.
+Returns a `fsRequire(modulePath)` function that resolves from the file-system passed in.

 #### fs
 Type: `FileSystem`